Rihanna wants to design furniture, and she’s the only celebrity who should

-In the last year, the pop star Rihanna has proven herself to be not just a musician but a savvy businesswoman.
+In the last year, the pop star Rihanna has proven herself to be not just a musician but also a savvy business person.
 Her Fenty Beauty makeup line was reportedly valued at $72 million after a single month of sales.
-Now, Rihanna has her eyes on a new prize: the world of furniture.
+Now, Rihanna has her eyes on a new prize: furniture.

 At a New York event last week, she told WWD that designing a line of furniture is her dream project.
 “But I need time for that,” she said.
 “I need time to drop something.”

-For now, we’ll have to be patient for a furniture launch that might just shake the interiors world as much as Fenty Beauty shook the makeup industry, with its 40 different foundation shades designed for dark-skinned women who had struggled to find a color that worked for them before.
+For now, we’ll have to be patient for a furniture launch that might just shake the interiors world as much as Fenty Beauty shook the makeup industry, with its 40 different foundation shades designed for dark-skinned women who had previously struggled to find a color that worked for them.
 What would Rihanna-designed furniture look like?
 Based on her Instagram, in all likelihood it’d feature bold and neon colors, incorporate a mix of soft and metallic textures, and of course have amazing style.

 And it’d no doubt be a success: Rihanna is one of the most marketable of all celebrities.
 Move over, Goop: Fenty Furniture just might have the statement piece we’ve been waiting for.